 The smell of fall.
 There aren’t too many scents that can instantly make my heart sing.
-Apple cider, pumpkin spice, cinnamon and cloves all bring with it the memories of my childhood and the hope that spring; with it’s new birth and growth is right around the corner.
+Apple cider, pumpkin spice (Six Dollar Family), cinnamon and cloves all bring with it the memories of my childhood and the hope that spring; with it’s new birth and growth is right around the corner.
 This easy DIY simmering potpourri for fall brings those scents to my home anytime I want them.

 Now, I don’t know how you feel, but canned air fresheners are full of things that I don’t want in my home or around my kids.
 Not only are they full of those things, but they never last for long.

 I want my home to smell great, but I want that scent to last!
 A 60-second scent burst never really does anyone any good at all; especially if you’re trying to figure out how to make your home smell good all the time.

 How to Make Easy Simmering Homemade Potpourri for Fall